ronhuafeng/dockerHDDM/README.md

 HDDM is a python package for hierarchical drift diffusion modelling, see [here](http://ski.clps.brown.edu/hddm_docs/index.html) for more.

 ### Why I build this docker image?
-There was a very nice [HDDM docker image](https://registry.hub.docker.com/r/madslupe/hddm) by Mads.
-However, this docker image doesn't include `ipyparallel`, a package enable us to run multiple chains in **parallel**.
-However, running multiple chains to check the convergence is part of Bayesian modelling, it's important to make this easier for HDDM too.
-So far, using `ipyparallel` is the only way I knew, so I tried to include this package also in docker image.
+There was a very nice [HDDM docker image](https://registry.hub.docker.com/r/madslupe/hddm) by Mads (@madslupe).
+However, this docker image doesn't include `ipyparallel`, a package we need to run multiple chains in **parallel**.
+Given that running multiple chains to check the convergence is part of Bayesian routine now, it's important to make it easier for running HDDM too.

-### How this docker image was built
+### How to use this docker image

-I built this docker image under Ubuntu 20.04.

 First, install docker and test it.
 There are many tutorial on this, here is one on [docker's website](https://docs.docker.com/engine/install/ubuntu/).

-Second, build the docker image from `Dockerfile`.

-This Dockerfile is modified by Dr. Rui Yuan @ Stanford from [jupyter/scipy-notebook](https://hub.docker.com/r/jupyter/scipy-notebook/dockerfile).
-We installed additional packages for HDDM and `ipyparallel`, and configured the `ipyparallel` so that we can run it in jupyter noebook (doesn't work for jupyterlab yet).
-See `Dockerfile` for the details

-Code for building the docker image (don't forget the `.` in the end):
+Then, an easy way to use this image is to pull it from docker hub:

 ```
-docker build -t hcp4715/hddm:0.8.0 -f Dockerfile .
+docker pull hcp4715/hddm:ipyparallel
 ```
-### How to use this docker image
+Note: you may need sudo permission to run docker.

-After built this image or pull it from docker hub, you can then run jupyter notebook in the container (in bash of linux):
+After pulling it from docker hub, you can then run jupyter notebook in the container (in bash of linux):

 ```
 docker run -it --rm --cpus=5 \
 -v /home/hcp4715/Results/Data_Analysis/HDDM:/home/jovyan/hddm \
--p 8888:8888 hcp4715/hddm:test jupyter notebook
+-p 8888:8888 hcp4715/hddm:ipyparallel jupyter notebook
 ```
-`docker run` -- run a docker image in a container
+`docker run`:     run a docker image in a container

-`-it` --
+`-it`:       Keep STDIN open even if not attached

+`--rm`:     Automatically remove the container when it exits

+`--cpus=5`: Number of cores will be used by docker

-`-v` -- mount a folder to the container
+`-v`: mount a folder to the container

-`/home/hcp4715/Results/Data_Analysis/HDDM` is the directory where I stored my data.
+`/home/hcp4715/Results/Data_Analysis/HDDM`: the directory of a local folder where I stored my data.

-`-p` -- port
+`-p`: Publish a container’s port(s) to the host

-`hcp4715/hddm:test` -- the docker image to run
+`hcp4715/hddm:ipyparallel`:   the docker image to run

-`jupyter notebook` -- open juypter notebook when start running the container.
+`jupyter notebook`:     Open juypter notebook when start running the container.

 After running the code above, bash will has output like this: